Get Started

 When using an on-demand provider like Printful, you don’t have to worry about inventory costs or dealing with excess stock.
 Print products are made only after an order has been received, eliminating overproduction and the need for extra storage.

-When working with Printful, you can save some extra cash by ordering in bigger volumes as Printful is no stranger to offering discounts on bulk orders
+When working with Printful, you can save some extra cash by ordering in bigger volumes, as Printful is no stranger to offering discounts on bulk orders.

-If you want to do the printing yourself, you’ll need to invest in printing equipment like the printer itself, inks, paper, plates, and more.
-Sublimation can be more cost-effective for larger orders, while DTG is usually preferred for smaller quantities.
 In general, sublimation requires a lower upfront investment as it uses an inkjet printer, transfer paper, a heat press, and specific sublimation inks.
-Although that sounds pricey, DTG printers are often more expensive, and the printing process also requires some extras like pretreatment solutions, curing equipment, and maintenance supplies to ensure a high-quality end result.
+Although that sounds pricey, a DTG printer is often more expensive, and the printing process requires some extras like pretreatment solutions, curing equipment, and maintenance supplies to ensure a high-quality end result.

 Printful logo